-With its glass design, the Mate 20 Pro finally opens the door for Qi wireless charging - something we've been waiting to see in a Huawei phone for some time.
+With its glass design, the Mate 20 Pro finally opens the door for Qi wireless charging - something we had been waiting to see in a Huawei phone for some time.
 Shame there's no wireless charger in the box, though.

 It comes with an additional benefit too: the ability to charge-up other Qi devices direct from the phone, in what's called Reverse Wireless Charging.
 We put an iPhone X back-to-back with the Mate 20 Pro and the iPhone was able to pull extra juice from the Huawei.
-That might not be its greatest use though: think of wireless earphones and this feature - which is activated manually within the settings and remains active for three minutes before automatically deactivating - could be a great addition (although not many earphones feature wireless charging themselves, even AirPods 2 don't necessarily feature the wireless charging case unless you pay more).
+That might not be its greatest use of this tech though: think of wireless earphones and this feature is a great addition (although not many earphones feature wireless charging themselves, even AirPods 2 don't necessarily feature the wireless charging case unless you pay more).

 On the performance front the Mate 20 Pro is the first device to feature Huawei's Kirin 980 processor, which remains the current top-end solution through 2019 too (including in the P30 Pro).
-This is Huawei's competitor for Qualcomm's Snapdragon 845, the former focusing on a different division of cores - arranged in 'big, medium, little' to share the workload - and dual so-called 'NPU' (Neural Processing Units) to act as the phone's brain and take the AI (artificial intelligence) a step further, dividing the workload for different tasks.
+This is Huawei's competitor for Qualcomm's Snapdragon 845/855, the former focusing on a different division of cores - arranged in 'big, medium, little' to share the workload - and dual so-called 'NPU' (Neural Processing Units) to act as the phone's brain and take the AI (artificial intelligence) a step further, dividing the workload for different tasks.
 All of this is ultimately designed with efficiency in mind, in addition to the core power available.

 There's also the addition of GPU Turbo, to unlock some additional graphics support for certain games (not everything is compatible, it's down to developers to get on board) like PUBG Mobile.
-We're bigger fans of South Park: Phone Destroyer, however, whic has been running like a dream without the phone getting too hot.
+We're bigger fans of South Park: Phone Destroyer, however, which has been running like a dream without the phone getting too hot.